 The college also publishes North Wind: The Journal of George MacDonald Studies.
 Interns have hands-on experience editing and producing this international journal, as well as maintaining the digital archive of all journal volumes.
-Our English program also is home to The Journal of Popular Film and Television, a quarterly journal in its 40th year of publication, which is devoted to cultural analyses of popular films and television programs, and The Year’s Work in Medievalism, an annual journal that publishes scholarly work on the thought and art of the Middle Ages.

 You also may pursue an internship or seek work in the college’s Writing Center to gain invaluable professional experience.